 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a simple, chain free conveyancing.
-North Cheam is where the house is located.
-What do you suggest?
+I've recently found out that there is a flying freehold element on a property I put an offer in a fortnight ago in what should have been a simple, no chain conveyancing.
+North Cheam is the location of the property.
+Is there any guidance you can impart?

-Flying freeholds in North Cheam are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside North Cheam you would need to get your solicitor to go through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in North Cheam may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in North Cheam are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in North Cheam you must be sure that your lawyer goes through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in North Cheam may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Should one remove a departed person's details from the title deeds for a property in North Cheam?

 Where a North Cheam property is co-owned and one of the owners dies, their name will not automatically be removed from the Land Registry title.
 It is not necessary to remove their name as in the event of a sale you would just be required to evidence as to the reason the other owner is not included in the contract, normally this takes the form of a grant of probate.

 With the aim of making the sale conveyancing smoother for the sale of the property you can apply to have the deceased name removed from the title by submitting an application to HM Land Registry with proof of the death.
 There is no charge from the Registry for this service.